-- Language arts (reading, writing, listening, and speaking)
+- Language Arts/Literacy (reading, writing, listening, and speaking)

 - Social Studies

-- Music—Students in Grades 1-6 receive two 30-minute music classes each week.
-Kindergarten students have music instruction for one 30-minute period per week.
+- Comprehensive Music—Students in full-day Kindergarten through Grade 6 receive two 30-minute music classes each week.
+Half-day Kindergarten students have music instruction for one 30-minute period per week.

 - Physical Education—Two 30-minute physical education classes per week are scheduled for students in Grades 1-6.

-- Art—Students in Grades 1-6 participate in one 60-minute art class every week.
+- Visual Arts—Students in Grades 1-6 participate in one 60-minute art class every week.

 The following resources are available in support of or in addition to the instructional programs listed above:

-- Band/Orchestra—Fifth- and sixth-grade students may join band or orchestra.
+- Instrumental Music: Band/Orchestra—Fifth- and sixth-grade students may join band or orchestra.